Zakari-B/WCS_CRUD_Support/README.md

 -   Delete (to remove one of the entry from the database)

 The routes.php file already provides the required routes but feel free to modify them if you want or need to.

+## Correction

+If you are stuck, or if you finished this exercise, you can check the toolbox in this branch to get an example of what the end result could look like.